An invariant of link cobordisms from symplectic Khovanov homology: Symplectic Khovanov homology

-From the above discussion, we see that this gives a well defined invariant of admissible positions, up to isotopy fixing the point $P\in\operatorname{Conf}^0_{2n}(\mathbb{C})$, and also of bridge diagrams up to isotopy fixing $P$.
+From the above discussion, we see that this gives a well-defined invariant of admissible positions, up to isotopy fixing the point $P\in\operatorname{Conf}^0_{2n}(\mathbb{C})$, and also of bridge diagrams up to isotopy fixing $P$.

 A \emph{regular isotopy} of bridge diagrams is an isotopy $P(t)$ of $P$ together with isotopies of $A$ and of $B$ through crossingless matchings on $P(t)$.
 The intermediate matchings need not intersect transversely.